lmb-freiburg/Multimodal-Future-Prediction/README.md

 #### Data

 To reproduce our results in the paper, we provide the processed testing samples from SDD [2] used in our paper.
+Please download them from <a href="https://lmb.informatik.uni-freiburg.de/resources/binaries/Multimodal_Future_Prediction/datasets.zip">[Link]</a>

 After extracting the datasets.zip, you will get a set of folders representing the testing scenes.
 For each scene you have the following structure: